Hey all, the Brecken Vale Gazetteer is now out in print! Get it now here:

 - Darkness Neath Rivenshore

-Adventures in Skritteland are slightly more challenging, and will be adjusted to have Normal difficulty:
+Adventures in Skritteland are slightly more challenging and will be adjusted to have Moderate difficulty:

 - Twilight Watchtower